-Jake Jacobs, University of Vermont RMA Risk Management Education
+Jake Jacobs, UVM Agricultural Risk Management Education Coordinator

 DEADLINE IS NEAR!
 The application deadline to purchase crop insurance for spring-planted crops is March 15.
 In Vermont, this includes corn, forage seeding, sweet corn, soybeans, spring barley and spring wheat.
 The application deadline for the Whole Farm Revenue Protection Program is also March 15.
 Find a USDA-licensed agent and talk with your crop insurance agent to make sure you are signed up for the right coverage for your operation.